 Lope de Vega

 His love affair began with Elena Osorio, though awhile into their relationship she changed suit and chose another man over him.
-Ovbiously this was quite traumatic for Lope and he was exiled for eight years due to his attacks on her and her family.
+Obviously this was quite traumatic for Lope and he was exiled for eight years due to his attacks on her and her family.
 During this time he signed up for a tour of duty with the Spanish Navy and got married, which is quite productive in anyone's books!
-He was one of the few who returned from that tour.
+The ship that he had been assigned to was bound for service in the Spanish Armada, and Lope de Vega was extremely lucky and his ship was one of the few that returned from that disastrous escapade for the Spanish.
+He then spent a few years living in Valencia, beginning his literary career once again.
 Once his exile was over he headed straight to Toledo, as he had been offered a job as the secretary to the Duke of Alba.
-During this period he wrote several sonnets; he went on to pen some of his best work in the 1600's.
+During this period he wrote several sonnets; he went on to pen some of his best work in the 1600s.

 Some of his best work includes: